nci/scores/README.md

 array(2.)
 ```

-## Further Information on Scores and Metrics Included in the Package

-'scores' is a modular scoring package containing verification metrics, error functions, training scores and other statistical functions.
-It is primarily aiming to support the geoscience and earth system community.
-Scores is focused on supporting xarray and pandas datatypes for earth system data.
-It has wider potential application in machine learning and domains other than meteorology, geoscience and weather but primarily supports those fields.
-It aims to be compatible with geopandas, pangeo and work with NetCDF4 and hdf5 data sources among others.

-'scores' includes novel scores not commonly found elsewhere (e.g. FIRM and FlipFlip index), complex scores (CRPS), more common scores (MAE, RMSE) and statistical tests (such as the Diebold Mariano test).
-Scores provides its own implementations where relevant to avoid extensive dependencies, and its roadmap includes a comprehensive implementation of optimised, reviewed and useful set of scoring functions for verification, statistics, optimisation and machine learning.

-All of the scores and metrics in this package have undergone a thorough statistical and scientific review.
+## Related Packages

-There are similar packages which should be acknowledged, in particular xskillscore and climpred.
-These packages both provide overlapping and similar functionality.
-This package provides an additional option to the community and has additional metrics which are not found in those other packages.
-The 'scores' package seeks to be self-contained with simple dependencies, and so re-implements various metrics which are found in other libraries, so that it can be a simple one-stop-shop for the metrics of interest to its userbase.
+There are similar packages which should be acknowledged, in particular [xskillscore](https://xskillscore.readthedocs.io/en/stable/) and [climpred](https://github.com/pangeo-data/climpred).
+These packages both provide overlapping and similar functionality. `scores` provides an additional option to the community and has additional metrics which are not found in those other packages. `scores` seeks to be self-contained with few dependencies, and so re-implements various metrics which are found in other libraries, so that it can be a simple one-stop-shop for the metrics of interest to its userbase.

 ## Finding and Downloading Data